Revanthkumar73/Proff-of-Concepts/README.md

 # Projects
-Hi, I would like to showcase various projects
+Hi all, I would like to showcase various projects